AceFire6/jethromuller.co.za/src/content/blog/setting_up_esp32/Setting up an ESP-WROOM-32.md

 ---

 I've been more and more interested in trying out electronics projects since I found out about the ESP32.
-It is a low-cost and low-power system on a chip with Wi-Fi and Bluetooth.
+It's a low-cost and low-power system on a chip with Wi-Fi and Bluetooth.

 It costs around R250 (~13 USD) on local sites for a fully featured ESP32 development board which is a great price for something that can do so much out of the box.